 11. Should I go with a brand new step van or preowned step van?

 If your budget can afford to go brand new with your step van, then we would recommend going that route.
-Going brand new with your step van would put the total cost from $130,000 to $180,000, while going with a preowned step van will put you in the $80,000 to $120,000 price range.
+Going brand new with your step van would put the total cost in a higher range, while going with a preowned step van will put you in the lower price range.
 When you have a brand new step van, you will have a 3-year 36,000-mile manufacturer warranty.
 And when you have a preowned step van, you will have no warranty on the actual step van itself.
 However, you will have warrantees on all brand new equipment and the build out regardless of whether the step van is new or preowned.